CtrlK

 Workflow Clarity

-The complete workflow example shows a clear campaign creation sequence (campaign → ad group → ad), and the optimization cycle has a clear fetch → analyze → execute → log flow.
-However, there are no explicit validation checkpoints - campaigns are created without verifying success before proceeding, the optimizer executes changes without confirming they took effect, and there's no rollback strategy for failed batch operations.
+The complete workflow example shows a clear campaign creation sequence (create campaign → create ad group → create ad), and the agentic optimizer has a clear cycle (fetch → analyze → execute → log).
+However, there are no explicit validation checkpoints — the campaign is created without verifying success before proceeding to ad group creation, and the optimizer executes changes without confirmation or rollback mechanisms for destructive operations like pausing ads or scaling budgets.

 2 / 3